Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Hello fellow readers,

 I love questions on things I wish to learn more about.
-Gloria of Columbia NJ, has enjoyed her Lady Slipper orchid for 23 years.
-She divided it recently and the twins are now beginning their bloom cycle.
-However, some of the leaves are turning yellow and Gloria is concerned if she’s overwatering.
+Gloria of Columbia, NJ, has enjoyed her Lady Slipper orchid for 23 years.
+She divided it recently, and the twins are now beginning their bloom cycle.
+However, some of the leaves are turning yellow, and Gloria is concerned about whether she’s overwatering.

 Orchids originate from the days of the dinosaurs.
-Their delicate somewhat prissy appearance suggest they are fussy to take care of.
+Their delicate, somewhat prissy appearance suggests they are fussy to take care of.
 In truth, many are easy keepers.
 Lady slipper orchids are one of the simplest orchids to grow.
-Other easy keepers are the Cattleya group with medium to large brightly colored flowers and Moth orchids that produce sprays of glorious blooms.
+Other easy keepers are the Cattleya group, with medium- to large, brightly colored flowers, and Moth orchids, which produce sprays of glorious blooms.

 Mary Stone, Garden Dilemmas, Ask Mary Stone,Gardening tips, Garden Blogs, Stone Associates Landscape Design, Garden Blog,Northern New Jersey Landscape Designer,Orchids, Moth Orchid